This course is right for you if…

 - Complete 8-question booklets (one for every week’s worth of content) which will summarise what you have learnt for the week and ensure you retain and understand the information.

-You will write a 6,000-word technical report for senior management on a GxP computerized system application of your choice.
-You can choose a project from work for this!
+- Write a 6,000-word technical report to present to senior management on a GxP computerized system application of your choice.

 And take the following skills and knowledge back to work…